sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * each person should only participate in a project or two
  * 3.1.3 should be out by monday

+== Informal lectures ==

+These should be held on Monday

+ * Using Cython (Robert Bradshaw)
+ * The new coercion system - the final frontier (Robert Bradshaw or any other volunteer)

 == Coordinators ==

  * Combinatorics: Mike Hansen